cameronbrady1527/astral-aggregator/README.md

 ### Common Issues

+1. **"405 Method Not Allowed" errors**:
+   - Trigger endpoints require POST requests, not GET requests
+   - Use `curl -X POST` or `Invoke-RestMethod -Method POST`
+   - Visit the helpful GET endpoints for guidance: `/api/listeners/trigger`

-1. **Sitemap not found**: Check if the sitemap URL is correct in the configuration
+2. **Sitemap not found**: Check if the sitemap URL is correct in the configuration
-2. **Firecrawl API errors**: Verify your API key and check the Firecrawl documentation
+3. **Firecrawl API errors**: Verify your API key and check the Firecrawl documentation
-3. **Permission errors**: Ensure the `output/` directory is writable
+4. **Permission errors**: Ensure the `output/` directory is writable
-4. **Network timeouts**: Increase timeout values in the configuration
+5. **Network timeouts**: Increase timeout values in the configuration

 ### Logs